 - 4.9 The following employment land established on Wallasea Island will be protected from alternative uses: - Baltic Wharf and Essex Marina, Wallasea Island The site is located in the eastern part of the District to the north east of the village of Canewdon on the banks of the river Crouch.
-Although situated in a relatively inaccessible location in strategic terms, this existing employment site adequately serves its current purpose in providing employment in port-related activities. - 4.10 The location of this employment site, which will continue to be protected for employment uses, is illustrated in Figure 19.
+Although situated in a relatively inaccessible location in strategic terms, this existing employment site adequately serves its current purpose in providing employment in port-related activities. - 4.10 The location of this employment site is illustrated in Figure 19.